mostafa-gamal-97/mostafa-gamal-97/README.md

    </p>

-I'm an electrical engineering graduate who is passionate about Data Science.
-I stumbled upon it in My Graduation Project and since then I have not looked back.
+I'm an electrical engineering graduate who is passionate about Data Science and Software Development.
+I stumbled upon it in My Graduation Project and since then I have not looked back towards a career in Electrical Power Engineering.

-Looking Forward to kick start my career in Data Science.
+Looking Forward to kick start my career in Software Development, and hopefully Data Science.

-Now, I'm trying to keep constant-pace of learning new concepts in Data Science, doing Case Studies, and Projects.

 ---